 SECTIONS ON THIS PAGE

-If you consider how and where the Bible was written, by whom, over what time period, and under what circumstances, you can only come to the conclusion that it is a literary miracle, impossible to account for by ordinary standards.
+If you consider how and where the Bible was written, by whom, over what time period, and under what circumstances, you can only come to the conclusion that the Bible is a literary miracle - impossible to achieve by human effort alone.
+Thus, the only conclusion one can come to is that it was, as claimed, inspired by the Almighty Himself.

 Is the Bible we have today what was originally written?